 Staff had received safeguarding training, were aware of when a safeguarding alert should be raised and how to do so.
 Safeguarding information was also provided in the staff handbook.
-There was no current safeguarding activity and previous safeguarding issues were suitably reported, investigated, recorded and learnt from.
+There was one current safeguarding alert that had been raised and referred to the local authority safeguarding team.
+The home was waiting to hear if the local authority safeguarding team would be pursuing it.
+They had taken appropriate action in the interim.
+Previous safeguarding issues were suitably reported, investigated, recorded and learnt from.
 The home had policies and procedures regarding protecting people from harm and abuse and staff had received training in them.
 Staff understood what was meant by abuse and the action to take should they encounter it.
 They said protecting people from harm and abuse was one of the most important things they did and part of their induction and refresher training.

-People's care plans contained assessments of any risks to them and how they would be managed.
-This enabled them to enjoy their lives in a safe way.
+People's care plans contained assessments of risks to them and this enabled them to enjoy their lives in a safe way.
 Identified risk areas included their health, daily living and social activities.
-The risks were reviewed regularly and updated if people's needs and interests changed.
-There were general risk assessments for the home and equipment used that were reviewed and updated regularly.
-The home and its garden were clean and well maintained, although the décor in the communal areas was looking a little tired.
-The home had a major refurbishment plan that was due to start in the near future and had taken into account the least disruption to people whilst this was taking place and that their safety was maintained.
-The home's equipment was regularly checked and serviced.
+The risks were reviewed and updated if people's needs and interests changed.
 Staff shared relevant information, including any risks to people during shift handovers, staff meetings and as they occurred.
-There were also accident and incident records kept and a whistle-blowing procedure that staff were aware of and knew how to use.
+There was also accident and incident records kept and a whistle-blowing procedure that staff were aware of and knew how to use.